 The Master’s in General Psychology program at American International College prepares students for doctoral or other graduate level study in psychology and related fields.
 The 30 credit program provides instruction in core competency areas but also allows students to structure a program that meets their interests.

-Our program offers courses in abnormal psychology, human development, counseling theory and techniques, social psychology, and statistics and research methodology.
-Beyond these core courses students can choose to focus in other areas of interest such as forensic psychology, learning disabilities, or mental health counseling.
+Our program offers courses in abnormal psychology, human development, social psychology, cognitive psychology, physiological aspects, statistics and research methodology.
+Beyond these core courses students can choose to focus in other areas of interest such as forensic psychology or learning disabilities.

 Every student will develop a solid theoretical foundation of core competency areas in general psychology as well as the necessary knowledge and skills to critically evaluate, analyze, and interpret psychological literature and research.

 The program prepares students for doctoral or other graduate level study in psychology and related fields.